ndim/weight-calendar-grid/README.md

 Translations
 ------------

   * After adding, changing or removing translated strings in the Python source code:

         $ python3 setup.py extract_messages
         $ python3 setup.py update_catalog

+    If you run into a TypeError exception, see below.

   * After updating a translation in `weight_cal_grid/locale/${LANG}/LC_MESSAGES/weight-calendar-grid.po`,